 Every major civilization was built on a surplus of food.
 Food storage allowed people to come together and build kingdoms.
-Food was a reason for war, and only those who managed to store food for the winter were able to see another spring.
+Food was a reason for war and conquering.
+Only those who managed to store food for the winter were able to see another spring.

 Even in our modern times, food storage can make the difference between life and death.
 Being able to create your own long-term food supply is an essential skill for preppers, survivalists, and off-gridders.
 If you have peace of mind knowing that your pantry is full, you can face anything life throws at you, even an apocalyptic disaster.

-Food storage shouldn’t be complicated and you can do it on any budget.
+Food storage shouldn’t be complicated.
+You can do it on any budget if you are dedicated.
 All you need is the right knowledge and the will to do it.

 How to start with food storage